Madison Parish Profile

 How we reach them:

-• Healthy Communities Coalition Meetings, 4-H Clubs and 4-H Junior Leader Meetings, school enrichment, field days, publications, newsletters, class series, website, social media and workshops
+• 4-H Clubs and 4-H Junior Leader Meetings, school enrichment, field days, publications, newsletters, class series, websites, social media and workshops.

 Expanding our efforts: